JcaPetri/Apolo-Articles-MySql/README.md

 			-- ArtSysBaseElementComments_Tbl	--> Contains the MIRROR of the comments/details/explains of each record of the diccionary.
 			-- ArtSysRootElements_Tli	--> This is the MIRROR of the List Table that contains the other element of the system.
 Enable the IDNum element to a Microservice and BusinessUnit.
       -- ArtSysCompanies_Mir  --> Contain the MIRROR of the SysCompanies_Tbl information.
-	Used to create the main elements
-		ArtDataElements_Tbl	--> Contains the diccionary of all articles data elements of the Microservice.
+	Used to create the main elements (In this tables we create all tables of the Microservices) ArtDataElements_Tbl	--> Contains the diccionary of all articles data elements of the Microservice.
 		ArtDataElementLanguages_Tbl	--> Contains the meaning of the diccionary in another languages than the default.
 		ArtDataElementComments_Tbl	--> Contains one or more comments/details/explains of each record of the diccionary.
     ArtDataElementOptionalFields_Tbl	--> Contains the optional fields/columns of the data elements.
+	Used to create a table which has an specific subject.

  	Used to create the general properties of the articles.
 Before create an article, it is necesary create an ArtGeneralProperty.
     ArtGeneralProperties_Tbl	--> Contains the properties of each general information.
-    ArtGeneralPropertyOptionalFields_Tbl	--> Contains the optional fields/columns of the general property.
+    	--	ArtGeneralPropertyOptionalFields_Tbl	--> Contains the optional fields/columns of the general property.
   Used to create the articles
 		Articles_Tbl	--> Contains the articles informations.
 This table has the article for each Microservice.
     ArticleOptionalFields_Tbl  --> Contains the optional fields/columns of the articles informations.